minio/docs/source/operations/install-deploy-manage/deploy-minio-tenant-helm.rst

    The MinIO Operator Tenant Chart is *distinct* from the community-managed :minio-git:`MinIO Chart <minio/tree/master/helm/minio>`.

-   The Community Helm Chart is community built, maintained, and supported.
+   The Community Helm Chart is built, maintained, and supported by the community.
    MinIO does not guarantee support for any given bug, feature request, or update referencing that chart.

-   The Operator Tenant Chart is officially maintained and supported by MinIO.
+   The :ref:`Operator Tenant Chart <minio-tenant-chart-values>` is officially maintained and supported by MinIO.
-   MinIO strongly recommends the official Helm Chart for Operator and Tenants for production environments.
+   MinIO strongly recommends the official Helm Chart for :ref:`Operator <minio-operator-chart-values>` and :ref:`Tenants <minio-tenant-chart-values>` for production environments.

 Prerequisites
 -------------